open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

 myst:
   substitutions:
     params_vars_title: Exploding Asteroid
-    params_vars_name: Ximena
+    params_vars_name: Mateo
-    params_vars_name2: Abbas
+    params_vars_name2: Maya
-    params_part1_ans1_value: The change in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
+    params_part1_ans1_value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
-    params_part1_ans2_value: They will both agree on how the total kinetic energy of the system has changed.
+    params_part1_ans2_value: The change in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
-    params_part1_ans3_value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
+    params_part1_ans3_value: The final speeds they measure for the two asteroid pieces will be the same.
-    params_part1_ans4_value: They will both agree on how the kinetic energy of each of the pieces has changed.
+    params_part1_ans4_value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
-    params_part1_ans5_value: They will both agree on how much kinetic energy each of the asteroid pieces has.
+    params_part1_ans5_value: They will both agree on how the kinetic energy of each of the pieces has changed.
-    params_part1_ans6_value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
+    params_part1_ans6_value: They will both agree on how the total kinetic energy of the system has changed.
 ---
 # {{ params_vars_title }}